outofcoffee/imposter/README.md

 # How to run Imposter

-There are lots of way to run Imposter.
+There are many ways to run Imposter.

 ### Standalone mock server